digao-dalpiaz/Dam/README.md

 - In Message Dialog Editor, linked Dam images are not supported, so the preview is unavailable in the Editor screen.
 - Help settings for TDamMsg (HelpKeyword and HelpContext) are unsupported.
 - When DialogPosition = dpScreenCenter, message dialog always run at primary monitor (Delphi behavior).
 - If OS theme contains different height of message header bar (system menu), Delphi does not show form considering header size, even using ClientRect, so the dialog will be displayed probably bigger than must be.
-When DialogBorder = False, you will easily see this behavior.
 Check this thread: https://stackoverflow.com/questions/76164235/creating-forms-dynamically-border-behavior

 ### Windows